THE BASIC ISSUES AROUND WIRELESS AND 5G

 The issues surrounding the deployment of wireless technology infrastructure touch every aspect of our lives, from safety and security to health and property values.
 They include increased fire risk, greater power consumption, invasion of personal privacy, lack of insurance, threats to the environment and our food supply, and the transfer of liability from wireless corporations to local governments and taxpayers.

-• There is no justification for this massive wireless densification required for 5G.
-The build-out of millions of new wireless antennas is not necessary for national security or public safety.
+• There is no justification for this massive wireless densification.
+The build-out of millions of new wireless antennas to facilitate 5G is not necessary for national security or public safety.
 It will not improve emergency responsiveness, since all phones and text messages will continue to use 4G.
 Rural communities are not likely to benefit from 5G because it requires densification that’s not economically feasible where homes are spread too far apart.
 Low income communities will not benefit from 5G or wireless internet because of its significantly higher cost.

 • Small cell antennas can negatively impact property values.
 According to a survey conducted by the National Institute for Law & Public Policy, an overwhelming 94 percent of home buyers and renters say they are less interested and would pay less for a property located near a cell tower or antenna.
 What's more, of the 1,000 survey respondents, 79 percent said that under no circumstances would they ever purchase or rent a property within a few blocks of a cell tower or antennas, and almost 90 percent said they were concerned about the increasing number of cell towers and antennas in their residential neighborhood.

 • American telephone customers have already paid for a national, fiber-optic network that would provide reliable, low-cost, secure and safe broadband internet access to every American.
 But instead of using the funds to build the network, as they had promised, the telecoms decided to use the money instead to build out their wireless networks, which are more profitable.
 Read the press release about FIBERGATE.
 Listen to the podcast.